Gilgo Beach and the ‘normal’ man turned serial killer

 We can prevent serial murders of sex workers

-While news of the arrest of Long Island resident, Rex Huermann, on multiple counts of murder may have sent ripples of shock within his community, the revelation that a “normal” man was capable of such heinous acts of violence was hardly surprising for sex workers and advocates.
-Violence - including infrequent, but horrendous instances of serial predators and killers - is too often a reality for those engaged in sexual labor.
+While news of the arrest of Long Island resident Rex Heuermann on multiple counts of murder may have sent ripples of shock through his community, the revelation that a “normal” man was capable of such heinous acts of violence was hardly surprising for sex workers and their advocates.
+Violence – including infrequent but horrendous instances of serial predators and killers – is too often a reality for those engaged in sexual labour.

 In 2010 - the same year that the remains of some of the victims were found on Gilgo Beach - Craigslist removed its adult services section.
-Huermann’s victims utilized Craigslist erotic/adult services section to advertise.
+Heuermann’s victims utilised Craigslist erotic/adult services section to advertise.
 Relatively affordable and accessible, this Craigslist section was a vital tool for many sex workers.
 Sex workers, like most of us, depend upon the Internet to conduct business and, importantly, to screen clients and share safety information with other sex workers.
-Indeed, researchers have found that Craigslist’s erotic advertising page may have prompted a 17 percent decrease in the female homicide rate.
+Indeed, researchers have found that Craigslist’s erotic advertising page may have prompted a 17 per cent decrease in the female homicide rate.

 At the same time the Gilgo Beach murderer was preying on sex workers, state and federal governments were renewing their campaigns against commercial sex.
 In 2018, Craigslist would remove its entire personals section in advance of the passage of the Fight Online Sex Trafficking Act (FOSTA).
 After FOSTA’s passage, internet platforms cracked down on any speech related to commercial sex or sexuality.
 In the years since, sex workers have reported increased rates of economic and housing precarity, and an increase in street-based sex work (often facilitated by exploitative third parties) where they may have less autonomy to negotiate and where they face greater risk of violence.